Laravel-Backpack/docs/4.0/demo.md

 >**Don't use this demo to start your real projects.** Please use [the recommended installation procedure](/docs/{{version}}/installation).
 You don't want all the bogus entities we've created.
 You don't want all the packages we've used.
 And you _definitely_ don't want the default admin user.
 Start from scratch.

+<a name="preview"></a>
+## Demo Preview

+If you just want to take a look at the Backpack interface and click around, you don't need to install the Demo. **Take a look at [demo.backpackforlaravel.com](https://demo.backpackforlaravel.com/admin) - we've installed for you.** The online demo is wiped and reinstalled every hour, on the hour.

 <a name="installation"></a>
 ## Demo Installation